Diagnosis

 A hip fracture can be repaired with the help of metal screws, plates and rods.
 In some cases, artificial replacements (prostheses) of parts of the hip joint may be necessary.

-Your doctor might recommend partial or total hip replacement if the blood supply to the ball part of your hip joint was damaged during the fracture.
+Surgeons may recommend a full or partial hip replacement if the blood supply to the ball part of the hip joint was damaged during the fracture.
 That type of injury, which occurs most often in older people with femoral neck fractures, means the bone is less likely to heal properly.

 Rehabilitation

-Your care team will likely get you out of bed and moving on the first day after surgery.
 Physical therapy will initially focus on range-of-motion and strengthening exercises.
-Depending on the type of surgery you had and whether you have help at home, you might need to go from the hospital to an extended care facility.
+Depending on the type of surgery and whether there's help at home, going to an extended care facility might be necessary.

-In extended care and at home, you might work with an occupational therapist to learn techniques for independence in daily life, such as using the toilet, bathing, dressing and cooking.
-Your occupational therapist will determine if a walker or wheelchair might help you regain mobility and independence.
+In extended care and at home, an occupational therapist teaches techniques for independence in daily life, such as using the toilet, bathing, dressing and cooking.
+An occupational therapist will determine if a walker or wheelchair might be needed to regain mobility and independence.

 Preparing for your appointment